|

 576. machete

-a large heavy knife used in Central and South America as a weapon or for cutting vegetation
+a large knife used as a weapon or for cutting vegetation

 577. maelstrom